A Git story: Not so fun this time

 Table of contents

 Linus Torvalds once wrote in a book that he created Linux just for fun, but it ended up sparking a revolution.
-Git, his second major creation, also an accidental revolution.
+Git, his second major creation, was also an accidental revolution.
 It’s now a standard tool for software engineers, but its origin story wasn’t so much fun this time, at least for Linus.

 Linus doesn’t scale